Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Introduction

 Merger shocks have been proposed as sites for the acceleration of relativistic particles via diffusive shock acceleration (DSA).
-Although the sonic Mach numbers of these shocks are typically modest \citep[$M_s \lesssim 5$; see, e.g., Table 3 of][]{lee2025}, they should be nevertheless capable of producing CRs, once their Mach number exceeds the critical value, $M_{s,\rm crit}\approx2.3$ \citep{ha2018b,kang2019,ha2021,ha2022}.
-In particular, the electron population of CRs can emit synchrotron radiation at radio frequencies in the presence of microgauss-level magnetic fields.
-This mechanism is widely invoked to explain the origin of radio relics observed in cluster outskirts \citep[e.g.,][]{ensslin1998,hoeft2007,kang2012,pinzke2013}.
+Although the sonic Mach numbers of these shocks are typically modest \citep[$M_s \lesssim 5$; see, e.g., Table 3 of][]{lee2025}, they should nevertheless be capable of producing CRs, once their Mach number exceeds the critical value, $M_{s,\rm crit}\approx2.3$ \citep{ha2018b,kang2019,ha2021,ha2022}.
+In particular, the electron population of CRs can emit synchrotron radiation at radio frequencies in the presence of $\mu$G-level magnetic fields.
+This mechanism is widely invoked to explain the origin of ``radio relics'' observed in cluster outskirts \citep[e.g.,][]{ensslin1998,hoeft2007,kang2012,pinzke2013}.

-The morphology, spectrum, and polarization of radio relics may provide valuable diagnostics for probing the properties of underlying shocks and the physical conditions of the ambient medium \citep[e.g.,][]{vanweeren2019}.
-However, the interplay among shock dynamics, magnetic fields, and particle acceleration is complex and hence remains not fully understood; the impacts of additional physical processes such as the reacceleration of preexisting fossil CR electrons (CRe) at shocks and post-shock Fermi-II (turbulent) acceleration also need to be investigated \citep[e.g.,][]{kang2017,brunetti2014,kang2024}.
+The morphology, spectrum, and polarization of radio relics can provide valuable diagnostics for probing the properties of underlying shocks and the physical conditions of the ambient medium \citep[e.g.,][]{vanweeren2019}.
+However, the interplay among shock dynamics, particle acceleration, and magnetic field distribution is complex and hence remains not fully understood.
+The impacts of additional physical processes such as the reacceleration of preexisting fossil CR electrons (CRe) at shocks and postshock Fermi-II (turbulent) acceleration also need to be investigated \citep[e.g.,][]{kang2017,brunetti2014,kang2024}.

-In this study, we extend our previous works on merger shocks \citep[e.g.,][]{ha2018,leewk2025} by simulating binary mergers of idealized, spherical subclusters in HSE, each containing turbulent magnetic fields embedded within the initial systems.
-We follow the formation of merger shocks, the amplification of turbulent magnetic fields, and the acceleration, advection, and cooling of CRe.
-The resulting synchrotron emission behind the shocks is then computed using the simulated CRe populations and magnetic field distributions.